Nuddel69/TTK4155-ProjectCode/README.md

 defined as output.
 The latter allows us to keep using the pin as a output, hence proving the better solution.

-### Debug not timing correctly when using different crystal
+### Delay not timing correctly when using different crystal

 While this lab is based around a 4.915200MHz crystal, there was an attempt at using a 16MHz crystal as well.
 After adjusting the fuses to support an 8+MHz external clock